cryptomator/docs/source/desktop/accessing-vaults.rst

     You can store the password in your operating system's keychain by checking the "Save Password" checkbox.
 There are also plug-ins available for Cryptomator, that allow you to store Cryptomator's vault passwords in third party password managers:

-      - this `plug\-in <https://plugin.purejava.org>`_ stores Cryptomator’s vault passwords in a KeePassXC database
+      - `KeePassXC plug\-in <https://plugin.purejava.org>`_ stores Cryptomator’s vault passwords in a KeePassXC database
-      - that `plug\-in <https://github.com/purejava/cryptomator-bitwarden/wiki>`_ stores the vault passwords in Bitwarden's Secrets Manager
+      - `Bitwarden plug\-in <https://github.com/purejava/cryptomator-bitwarden/wiki>`_ stores the vault passwords in Bitwarden's Secrets Manager

     With a saved password, you can unlock your vaults without typing a password on every unlock.
 It's faster.